Pinterest

 By

-This is the best oatmeal cookie recipe by far.
+This is my favorite oatmeal cookie recipe by far.
 Dried apricots are added to make these extra chewy and delicious.
 Perfect for your Christmas baking and all year long!.

 Cook time: 30 minutes total time